 Reason: In the interests of employing best practice ecology and enhancing biodiversity.

-18 In line with the planting specification, all proposed semi-natural habitats, shall include planting proposals of locally native species and local provenance unless otherwise agreed in writing with the Planning Authority.
+18 In line with the planting specification, all proposed semi-natural habitats, shall include planting proposals of locally native species and local provenance.

 Reason: In the interests of employing best practice ecology and enhancing biodiversity.